zapier/resthooks/posts/docs/security.md

 ## Use Existing API Authentication

-The first step to a secure REST Hook implementation is the make use of the existing authentication mechanism for the Sender's API.
-When setting up the subscription, the API calls to do the handshake should include the standard authentication mechanism (Basic Auth, API key, OAuth access token, etc...).
+The first step to a secure REST Hook implementation is to make use of the existing authentication mechanism for the Sender's API.
+When setting up the subscription, the API calls to do the handshake should include the standard authentication mechanism (Basic Auth, API key, OAuth access token, etc.).

+There are two broad patterns to ensure the integrity of your hooks:

+1. Be very careful who is allowed to receive hooks (indentity confirmation, signatures, etc.)
+2. Don't send any sensitive information at all (notification only, skinny payloads)

 ## Identity Confirmation